-.1 The dredging quantities may not be increased without the written permission of the Departmental Representative.
-No payment will be made for over dredging/under dredging of the amount specified in the contract or the total amount listed on the Ocean Disposal permit unless the Departmental Representative has given his permission in writing.
+- .1 The dredging quantities per call-up may not be increased without the written permission of the Departmental Representative.
+No payment will be made for over dredging/under dredging of the amount specified in the call-up or the total amount listed on the Ocean Disposal permit unless the Departmental Representative has given his permission in writing. - .2 Contractor is to limit any over dredging to a maximum of -0.200m, in order to achieve the specified dredge depths and to be aware of the overall project disposal quantity as described in the ocean disposal permits.